30 Apr The 14 Most Powerful TED Talks Videos for Disruptive Career Change & Making a Difference

 TED is one of my favorite organizations on the planet.

-I credit TED for much of the inspiration and ideas that have come to life through Live Your Legend – and just about everything else I do.
+I credit TED videos for much of the inspiration and ideas that have come to life through Live Your Legend – and just about everything else I do.

 They’ve helped me launch businesses, run ultra marathons, connect with world-changers and even kept me from having a breakdown from time to time…